osstech-jp/mailman/src/mailman/docs/START.rst

 Contributions of code, problem reports, and feature requests are welcome.
-Please submit bug reports on the Mailman bug tracker at https://bugs.launchpad.net/mailman (you need to have a login on Launchpad to do so).
+Please submit bug reports on the Mailman bug tracker at https://gitlab.com/mailman/mailman/issues (you need to have a login on Gitlab to do so).
 You can also send email to the mailman-developers@python.org mailing list, or ask on IRC channel ``#mailman`` on Freenode.